How the Coronavirus Pandemic Will Impact Your Credit Worthiness

 If the credit worthiness of Americans is the highest it’s ever been, it would be safe to assume that we as a people are prospering financially.
 However, that is definitely not the case here.

-The team at the Debt Relief Company would actually argue the opposite.
+Our company would actually argue the opposite.
 Banks have been steadily increasing our lines of available credit in a financially irresponsible way, just in the hopes that we make use of leverage we do not actually need so that they can collect more in interest payments from us.

 We have been here before.
 At the end of the day, banks, credit card companies, and lenders are not held accountable for their actions.
 The banking industry barely innovates and provides little value add to American society.
 Moreover, if a pandemic or crisis were to arise, they have the Federal Reserve to hold their hands and help keep them afloat via bailouts.